rproepp/spykeviewer/doc/source/usage.rst

 channel groups use small letters; recording channels, units and segments use numbers.
 For example, a unit might have an identifier "A-b-2": This denotes unit number 2 of recording channel group "b" of block "A".
-The identifiers are recreated whenever you load data - they are just a visual aid to help with navigation and ensure that unnamed objects have a reasonable label.
+The identifiers are recreated whenever the structure of the loaded data changes - they are just a visual aid to help with navigation and ensure that unnamed objects have a reasonable label.

+Each list in the *Navigation* dock has a context menu accessed by right-clicking or control-clicking on OS X. You can use it to remove the selected objects (they will only be removed from Spyke Viewer, not from the loaded files) or open an annotation editor for the current object.
+The annotation editor can also be opened by double-clicking a list entry.

 The sets of selected objects from all container types is called a selection.
 The selected items you see in the *Navigation* dock are called the current